It Didn't Start as a Company

 Running workshops on AI development — showing teenagers and students how to build real things with AI — made me a better builder.
 It also validated that there was a demand for what I was building.

-What K&D Labs Is Now
+What Avenoric Is Now

-K&D Labs is lean by design.
+Avenoric is lean by design.
 No fluff.
 The goal is to build AI products that actually solve problems, ship them, and iterate.

 The focus areas: